Olivia Wilde: 2019–present: Directorial debut and expansion

 Wilde made her directing debut with the teen comedy Booksmart, which was released on May 24, 2019.
 As of 27 June 2019, it was rated 97% "fresh" on Rotten Tomatoes, from 271 critics' reviews.
 The Washington Post stated, "[as the film progresses,] Wilde's filmmaking skills become more and more evident, bursting forth in a third act that builds into something beautiful and even transcendent."
 The Los Angeles Times wrote that it "leaves you feeling unaccountably hopeful for the state of humanity – and the state of American screen comedy too", and The Wall Street Journal noted, "Nothing funnier, smarter, quicker or more joyous has graced the big screen in a long time."
 The film won the Independent Spirit Award for Best First Feature at the 35th Independent Spirit Awards on February 8, 2020.

 Wilde next appeared in Richard Jewell in 2019, playing Atlanta Journal-Constitution reporter Kathy Scruggs who died in 2001.
 The film was criticised for depicting Scruggs as offering to trade sex with an FBI agent in return for confidential information.
-The editor-in-chief of The Atlanta-Journal Constitution wrote in an open letter that this depicted incident was "entirely false and malicious".
-Employees of the newspaper demanded the film have a prominent disclaimer that "some events were imagined for dramatic purposes and artistic license."
-The film was accused of perpetuating a sexist trope of women journalists exchanging sex for information.
 Wilde defended her role and stated that there was a sexist double standard, in that Jon Hamm's FBI agent character was not held to the same scrutiny.
 Commentators noted that Wilde's character was based on a real person, whereas the FBI agent was an amalgamation of multiple characters from the original script.
 They also stated that the purpose of the film was to expose and condemn the character assassination of Jewell; however, in the process, the film commits the same character assassination of Scruggs.

-In 2020, she directed Wake Up, a short film starring Margaret Qualley.
-In 2022, Wilde directed her second feature, also playing a supporting role in, Don't Worry Darling, an erotic psychological thriller about a 1950s housewife, starring Florence Pugh, Harry Styles, Gemma Chan and Chris Pine, for New Line Cinema from a screenplay by Katie Silberman.
-The film gained substantive media attention for its multiple on and off set controversies.
+In 2020, Wilde directed Wake Up, a short film starring Margaret Qualley.
+In 2022, she directed her second feature, also playing a supporting role in, Don't Worry Darling, an erotic psychological thriller about a 1950s housewife, starring Florence Pugh, Harry Styles, Gemma Chan and Chris Pine, for New Line Cinema from a screenplay by Katie Silberman.
+The film gained substantive media attention for its multiple on- and off-set controversies.
 It premiered at the 79th Venice Film Festival to mixed reviews.
 The critics praised Pugh's performance, the cinematography, and production design but criticized the screenplay and direction.
 Also that year, she voiced Lois Lane in the animated film DC League of Super-Pets.